meaghanlewis/web-fundamentals-1/Part 1. Web Basics/full_stack.md

 # What does "full stack" mean?

 A full stack web developer is someone who can create web applications from start to finish on both the "front and back ends" of a web application.
 The term is vague so let's add a little context to the term.
 A web programmer/developer is going to have to know more than just how to work with one technology or language.
 Employers today want skills that go beyond mastering HTML and CSS.
 Developers need to know how to program browsers, servers and databases.
-Let's cover a bit of it here, this should be review for most of us.

 ## The Front End